 II - grant of exemption;

-III - exemption from compliance with ancillary tax obligations.
+III - exemption from compliance with accessory tax obligations.

 The intention of the legislator to grant the State the duty to protect health is expressed in the Constitution of the Republic of 1988 in article 196, which states: "Health is the right of everyone and the duty of the State, guaranteed by social and economic policies aimed at reducing the risk of disease and other diseases and universal and equal access to actions and services for their promotion, protection and recovery. "